Can I Hire an Immigration Lawyer Who Is Not in My State Bar?

 If State Criminal Charges Are Involved, Choose an Attorney With Bar Membership in That State

 If you will be asking the immigration lawyer to interpret how a state crime will be viewed under U.S. immigration laws, that attorney needs to be a bar member in the state where the crime and conviction took place.
+That's because the precise language and interpretation of a state criminal statute might be critical in determining whether a particular crime is, for example, considered to match the federal law definition of a "crime of moral turpitude."
 (A responsible immigration attorney will bring in another local attorney as a consultant in such a situation.)

 Here are some other things to bear in mind when hiring an immigration lawyer: